launchableinc/cli/docs/test-runners/bazel.md

 ## --build-event-json-file option

-In some environments, the report files of previous build are remaining.
-In that case, `launchable record tests` command always has to send results of previous builds.
+In some environments, the report files from previous builds remain on disk.
+In that case, the `launchable record tests` command can includes results from previous builds, causing data inaccuracies.
 You should use `--build_event_json_file` option of [the bazel command](https://docs.bazel.build/versions/4.0.0/build-event-protocol.html) and `--build-event-json` option of the bazel plugin of the CLI to avoid it. the CLI chooses the report files from the build event json files.

 1. Add `--build_event_json_file` option to bazel test commands.